 Bond and Goldfinger both are wearing brown, but notice how Goldfinger’s rich brown clothing flatters his warm complexion whilst Connery’s muted brown clothing flatters his cool complexion.

-Goldfinger wears a pale yellow shirt with a short, rounded point collar and double cuffs.
+Goldfinger wears a cream shirt with a short, rounded point collar and double cuffs.
 His narrow tie is brown satin silk.
 He wears black derby shoes or boots.
 The hat is a medium brown trilby, with a very narrow brim and tapered crown, and it appears to be suede.